johnkerl/miller/docs/src/sorting.md

 </pre>

-In the following example we sort data in several ways -- the first two just recaptiulate (for reference) what `sort` with default flags already does; the third is novel:
+In the following example we sort data in several ways -- the first two just recapitulate (for reference) what `sort` with default flags already does; the third is novel:

 <pre class="pre-highlight-in-pair">
 <b>mlr --icsv --ojson --from data/sortaf-example.csv put '</b>